RussellLangley/RussellLangley/README.md

 Greetings!

-- Computer Engineer at Algonquin.
-Interersted in all things space and computer science.
+- Computer Programming Student at Algonquin College.
+Interested in all things science and tech.
+Cheers!

 <!---
 RussellLangley/RussellLangley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.